mangoez/AWS-Certified-Cloud-Practitioner-Certification-My-Notes/README.md

 - Records API calls and actions made within your account.
 - Provides a trail of events for security and compliance analysis.
 - Helps in tracking changes, identifying potential security risks, and troubleshooting.
+- Tracking users: will remember the username and region

 ## AWS Trusted Advisor